 If your home does not have a heating system or ductwork, a mini-split AC unit may be best.
 Mini-Split is the best home AC unit for older buildings, add-ons, or smaller homes.
 The whole unit consists of two pieces, an outside condenser and wall-mounted evaporator.
 There are great benefits to the ductless or mini-split AC.
 If you’re living in a smaller home, the wall unit is quiet and unobtrusive.
 It is also adjustable to provide different levels of air in different parts of the home.
 Mini-split units are also incredibly energy efficient.
 Don’t be totally charmed though, there are a few disadvantages.
 While mini-split systems are a bit more expensive than a window unit, professional installation is required.
 Also, some may dislike how the wall unit looks.

 Have Questions?
 Want answers?
 Call Moore Home Services

 If you have any questions about the best home AC system, don’t hesitate to give us a call at either of the numbers in our footer.
-Our HVAC technicians are experts in their field and proudly serve Sacramento, Santa Rosa, and surrounding communities.
+Our HVAC technicians are experts in their field and proudly serve Santa Rosa and most surrounding communities.
 We are a Diamond Certified company and here to answer any of your HVAC our plumbing questions.
 Reach out to our friendly call center representatives or click here to request an appointment online.